sourcehut-mirrors/chawan/doc/jsguide.md

 If you hope to figure out anything you'll want to use `make TARGET=debug`.
 Besides showing a Nim stack trace, this will also dump leaked GC objects when a buffer is closed or the browser ends.
-(Do note that buffer leak information is swallowed if you simply press `q`.
+(Note that buffer leak information is swallowed if you simply press `q`.
 Also, it doesn't work in `make test`.
 (TODO: it should.))